henrychris/obsidian-softwareeng/06-backend/Repository Pattern and Unit of Work.md

 ---
 ## Repository Pattern

 The Repository Pattern is a structural design pattern used to abstract and centralize data access in an application.
 It separates the data access logic from the rest of the application, providing a more organized and maintainable way to work with data.
 In this context, we are implementing a generic repository pattern.
+This pattern is often used in conjunction with [[03-concepts/DB Seeding]] for initial data setup and is crucial for effective [[03-concepts/Unit Testing]] and [[03-concepts/Integration Testing]] of data access layers.

 ### Interfaces